Thursday, November 24, 2011

 Still, it's better looking than the Equinox.

-The Captivia name has adorned small CUV's outside of North America under the Chevrolet brand and its various international subsidiaries for several years.
-The name has come to the states for the first time as a solution for the GM Fleet Division to a dilemma caused by the discontinuation of the HHR, which was a poor seller with consumers but popular with fleets.
-Apparently, the Mexican-built US version can be produced and sold far cheaper than the Equinox while giving up just a little space.
-It's not available to consumers...only fleets...but GM also claimed it wasn't available to rental companies, and Hertz had a crapload of them anyway.
+The Captiva name has adorned small CUV's outside of North America under the Chevrolet brand and its various international subsidiaries for several years.
+When the second generation Saturn Vue (itself a re-branded Opel Antara) hit our shores, Chevy also produced this Captiva-branded version for South American markets, and continued to do so even after the Saturn brand died.
+That made this vehicle a simple solution for GM's US fleet division dilemma caused by the discontinuation of the HHR, which was a poor seller with consumers but popular with fleets.
+It's not available to consumers...only fleets...but GM also claimed it wasn't available to rental companies, and Hertz had a crap ton of them anyway.

 It's not exactly a barebones vehicle either.
 Mine has leather seats, a sunroof, SiriusXM, a backup camera built into the rear view mirror, OnStar, auto headlights, and a built-in garage door opener.
 It also has a Hertz "NeverLost" navigation system, which if you ask me should be re-branded "EverLost".
 I once rented a vehicle in Las Vegas that had this, and it couldn't correctly find its way back to the Hertz rental center.
 And that was at their old long-time facility, not the new central rental garage.